 How to Teach Your Child Creativity

 - Allow your child to re-write games by making his own rules.
 Encourage him to explain the new rules to you, then play the game together.
-Maybe Candyland is played backwards, or a card game is played by color instead of number.
+Maybe Candyland is played backward, or a card game is played by color instead of a number.

 - Ask questions that require creative answers, such as “What if cats fly and birds walk?”
 “How would we get to school if we didn’t have a car today?”

 - Get messy.
 Provide the materials and encourage your child to play with playdough, water tables, drive dump trucks through mud, and finger paint.
 These activities all encourage creativity.